rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

      (['a2', 'a4', 'a5'], frozenset({'a2', 'a5', 'a4'})),
      (['a2', 'a4', 'a1'], frozenset({'a2', 'a1', 'a4'}))]

-*Condorcet* 's approach for determining the winner of an election is hence *not decisive* in all circumstances and we need to exploit more sophisticated approaches for finding the winner of the election on the basis of the majority margins of the given linear ballots (see the tutorial on :ref:`Ranking-Tutorial-label` and [BIS-2008]_).
+*Condorcet* 's approach for determining the winner of an election is hence *not decisive* in all circumstances and we need to exploit more sophisticated approaches for finding the winner of the election on the basis of the majority margins of the given linear ballots (see the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>` and [BIS-2008]_).

 Many more tools for exploiting voting results are available like the browser heat map view on voting profiles (see the technical documentation of the :py:mod:`votingProfiles` module).